adammenges/adammenges.github.io/_posts/2018-1-3-ipad-creative.md

 layout:     post
 title:      iOS Content Creation
 date:       2018-1-03
 summary:    Five wishes I have for advancements in technology.
 Separated out into five parts.
+I really only carry around my laptop for two reasons.
+Coding, and video editing.
+Photo editing has actually gotten quite good on iOS, though there of course is still room for improvement.
+I’ll get into this a bit later.
+Writing IMHO is actually very good.
+I typed up this whole article on my iPad.
 permalink:  /ios-content-creation/
 ---